 The course interrogates the role of gender and sex in American history from the colonial era to the present.
 Satisfies 2014 Core Curriculum as Writing Intensive (WI) and Interdisciplinary (IDS).
+Offered at departmental discretion.

 HIS 211, 212.
 British History.
 (3, 3)